VEMBARASI24/Module1/Conditional Statements in Python: Even or Odd Checker.md

-# Conditional Statements in Python: Even or Odd Checker
+# 1a.Conditional Statements in Python: Even or Odd Checker
 # Name: Vembarasi.A.R
 # Reg no: 212224220120
 ##  Aim